tftcg/faq/README.md

 Your battle cards are shuffled and placed face down.
 You draw cards from your deck.
 As soon as the deck runs out of cards you reshuffle the <a href="#scrap">scrap</a> and that becomes your new deck.

+### Bold [x]

+"Flip [x] more battle cards when attacking. "

+### Brave

+"Enemies attack this character if able. "

 ### Flip (battle card)

 The act of taking a battle card from the deck and placing it face up onto the Battlefield.

+### Focus [x]

+"Before flipping battle cards when battling -> Look at the top [x] cards of your deck.
+You may scrap any number of them.
+Put the rest back in any order. "

+### Focus 1

+"Before flipping battle cards when battling -> Look at the top card of your deck.
+You may scrap it. "

 ### Green Pip